HexxedBitHeadz/FlipperZeroWallpaper/README.md

 2. Open the manifest.txt file here, and combine it with your existing manifest.txt file in SD Card/
 3. Reboot your flipper, cycle through to view wallpapers.

-The PNGs are really not needed, just there for your convenience :)

 https://user-images.githubusercontent.com/114350234/217557381-9432c4e6-7847-4e89-884e-25ced4be305a.mp4